 The percentages between columns are the rates of customers who moved to the next step.

 The line graph at the bottom of the panel tracks changes to your purchase funnel over time.
-The four shades of grey in the graph represent the different steps in the funnel from top (VIsited) to bottom (Purchased).
+The four shades of gray in the graph represent the different steps in the funnel from top (Visited) to bottom (Purchased).

 Hover anywhere over the graph to see data for that specific day or time.
-Click by day, by week, by month, or by year to change the time scale.
+Click the Daily drop-down menu to change the time scale.
 Time scale options depend on the number of available data points.

-- Offering coupons, sale pricing, or free shipping
+- Offering discounts, sale pricing, or free shipping

 - A major design change, like a new template